kazoo-classic/kazoo-classic.github.io/about/status.md

 **ACDC (Call Queues)**
 - **sipengines Fork**: A popular choice containing major call-center bugfixes and features (e.g., ring_all strategy).
-- **Federation / Multi-Zone**: Community members like `are` mention a more robust ACDC that supports federation across zones.
+- **Federation / Multi-Zone**: Community members like `@are` mention a more robust ACDC that supports federation across zones.
 Reliability in multi-zone setups is an active area of testing.

 ## Contributing